Before proceeding, make sure to back up the Logic Pro app.

-Resetting preferences doesn’t affect your project files, presets, or patches.
+Resetting Logic Pro settings doesn’t affect your project files, presets, or patches.
 However, you do lose any custom preference settings that you might have made.

-- Choose Logic Pro > Preferences, and note any specific Logic Pro preference settings that you’ve made.
+- Choose Logic Pro > Settings (or Preferences), and note any specific Logic Pro preference settings that you’ve made.

-- Choose Logic Pro > Preferences > Reset All Preferences Except Key Commands.
+- Choose Logic Pro > Settings (or Preferences) > Reset All Settings (or Preferences) Except Key Commands.

-After resetting preferences, open your project and try to reproduce the issue that you were experiencing.
-If the issue no longer occurs, open Logic Pro preferences and reapply your custom preference settings.
+After resetting settings, open your project and try to reproduce the issue that you were experiencing.
+If the issue no longer occurs, open Logic Pro settings and reapply your custom settings.